Our website uses cookies for statistical purposes.

 Establish a Branch in Austria

-Establishing a Zweigniederlassung Osterreich (branch in Austria) or Zweigniederlassung Wien (branch in Vienna) is not a very difficult process, as the Austrian government is trying to encourage the foreign investments by having just a few registration requirements and not having a discriminatory policy for the foreign investors.
+Establishing a branch in Austria (Zweigniederlassung Osterreich) or a branch in Vienna (Zweigniederlassung Wien) is not a very difficult process.
+The Austrian government is trying to encourage foreign investments by having just a few registration requirements and not having a discriminatory policy for foreign investors.
+A branch in Austria, even though is not considered a legal entity, has the same rights and obligations as any registered legal entity in Austria.

 Quick Facts